Please click here to see Individually Structured Major department information.

 - This is an on-campus program.

 Declaring This Major

-- Click here to go to general information about declaring a major
+- Click here to go to information about declaring a major.

 - In order to declare an Interdisciplinary Studies Major, students are required to submit a program plan that includes a proposal and a course contract.
 Students should aim to complete a program plan before the end of the sophomore year.
 The proposal should be approved before students have taken one-third of the classes listed in their course contracts.
 Copies of your completed ISM proposal and course contract must be filed with the Associate Dean for Diversity, Outreach and Initiatives and with your CLAS Academic Advisor.

 - A description of your chosen theme (see below for sample themes).